fanyuyu/Know-your-fans/README.md

 ## Feature Engineering

 Feature engineering was conducted to extract features in order to cluster users into different groups regarding their engagement pattern and active level.
 13 features were considered for clustering analysis.
 They account both features for each type of engagement and features for the interrelationship between different types of engagements.
-For example, posts that are shared involved users "shared by" and "shared to".

-## Network Analysis

-A network analysis was conducted to extract centrality measures, out-degree, closeness, authority, and hub, to measure users' performance in the sharing network.
+For example, since posts that were shared involved users "shared by" and "shared to", *network analysis* was conducted to extract centrality measures, out-degree, closeness, authority, and hub, to measure users' performance in the sharing network.

 ## Clustering Analysis (using K-means and Gaussian Mixture)